BrewBlox/brewblox-documentation/docs/user/services/spark.md

 This will ask you some questions, and then edit your `docker-compose.yml` file to create or edit the service.

-If you're using wifi/ethernet, you can now disconnect the Spark from USB, and reconnect any Sparks you disconnected earlier.

 After starting the newly added service, it will automatically show up in the UI sidebar a few seconds later.
 Click on it to start using the service in the UI.